WeTransfer/fourtrack/README.md

+**Notice: this library is no longer being developed.
+We have found it to be difficult to use something like Fourtrack in a situation where one needs the logged events to be serialized in a deterministic sequence.
+Most likely you can achieve what Fourtrack was trying to do using the transaction log / replication log of your database.**

 # Fourtrack

 A gem for massive, parallel recording of streaming event logs for later replay.
 You know when you need one.